-We call upon schools and extracurricular youth groups with young people aged 10 to 16 to participate in the Europe-wide Citizen Science campaign Plastic Pirates – Go Europe!
-Participating as a group (e.g. school class or extracurricular youth group) is a requirement because different subgroups have to be formed.
-This is the only way to ensure that the results of the project are comparable throughout Europe and that the data can be included in the scientific evaluation.
-Individuals can therefore not take part in Plastic Pirates – Go Europe!.
+School classes and extracurricular youth groups aged 10 to 16 are invited to participate in the Europe-wide Citizen Science campaign Plastic Pirates – Go Europe!
+Participating as a group (school class or extracurricular youth group) is a requirement because different subgroups have to be formed when implementing the project.
+This is the only way to ensure that the results of the project are comparable throughout the EU and that the data can be included in the scientific evaluation.
+For this reason, individuals cannot unfortunately take part in Plastic Pirates – Go Europe!

 Where does the project take place?

-Plastic waste samples can be collected on river banks, streams or any other flowing water.
+The participating teams can collect plastic waste samples from the banks of rivers, streams and flowing waters.
 Of course, samples can also be collected from lakes, as well as from beaches and sea coastlines.
 However, these samples will not be included in the scientific evaluation.

 What is needed to participate in the project?

 Depending on the weather conditions and the terrain where the plastic waste is collected, participants first need appropriate clothing and, in particular, sturdy shoes.
-All other information about how to handle the plastic waste collected can be found in the teaching materials and worksheets as well as the project booklet.
+All other information about how to handle the plastic waste collected can be found in the teaching materials and worksheets, as well in as the project booklet.
 Both can be ordered free of charge from your local partner.
 A microplastic net will also be required, which can be ordered free of charge.

 Whom can I contact if I have more questions?